survivalful/SurvivalCalc/README.md

+---

 # 🧮 Survivalcalc

-A modern desktop calculator with advanced features for area and volume calculations, built with Python and Tkinter.
+A modern desktop calculator with advanced features for area, volume, and electricity calculations, built with Python and Tkinter.

 ---